tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 You can get questions about the code somewhat answered in the terminal where you execute your code.
 I cannot imagine learning PyTorch in the previous year.

-There are some risks with implementing the finetuning pipeline from scratch.
+There are some risks with implementing the fine-tuning pipeline from scratch.
 There is not really a good reference implementation I could follow.
 It is very possible that I am missing a layer normalization somewhere in my model definition.
 I can mitigate this risk with some checks - for example comparing my logprobs with vLLM's logprobs to check that they are within range.